ArturAmpilogov/software-internationalisation/manuscript/Chapter1.md

 {class: information}
 B> Internationalisation is also known as *i18n*, where 18 is the number of letters between i and n.
 This shortened form is called *numeronym* ([Origin Of The Abbreviation I18n](http://www.i18nguy.com/origini18n.html)).
 B> Localisation is shortened to "l10n" (l + 10 letters + n), and globalisation is written as "g11n" respectively.
-Try numeronym out on your's or your friend's long last name.
+Try it out on your or a friend's long last name.

 Internationalisation is often reached by the following means:

 - Support of various human language symbols.
   {icon: etsy}
   Regularly UTF-8 is used as a text encoding standard for display and input symbols.
-A Japanese woman should be able to write こんにちは (Hello) to her friend living in America, and the recipient should be able to read the letters without any additional action.
+A Japanese woman should be able to write こんにちは (Hello) to her friend living in America, and the recipient should be able to read the letter without any additional action.

 - Acceptance of world numeric, date, time, and currency formats.
   {icon: etsy}